VMatrix1900/draft-lsvr-bgp-spf-for-sdwan/draft-sheng-lsvr-bgp-spf-for-sdwan.md

 ipr: trust200902
 lang: en

-title: Advertising SaaS Path Performance Metrics using BGP
+title: Usage of BGP-LS-SPF in Multi-segment SD-WAN
-abbrev: Saas Path Metric
+abbrev: BGP-LS-SPF for Multi-segment SD-WAN
-docname: draft-sheng-idr-advertising-saas-path-performance-latest
+docname: draft-sheng-lsvr-bgp-spf-for-sdwan-01
 obsoletes:
 updates:
 # date: 2023-10-19 -- date is filled in automatically by xml2rfc if not given

 area: routing
-workgroup: IDR
+workgroup: LSVR

 kw:
   - SDWAN